nvu01/nvu01.github.io/featured_projects/_posts/2025-06-04-undervalued-stock-scanner.md

 <iframe title="Undervalued Stocks Dashboard" width="1280" height="780" src="https://app.powerbi.com/view?r=eyJrIjoiNzUyMmMxOTctMzM4Mi00YTRjLTkyNjEtNDVlNzBlZWE0NzhjIiwidCI6IjEwZGVlN2UzLWJjMGQtNGNjNy1iMzZhLWEzZDQzMGEzZGI5ZCIsImMiOjZ9&pageName=6e69fbbbad14ed7e6c39" frameborder="0" allowFullScreen="true"></iframe>

+>The dashboard functions as a scanner, not a recommendation engine or curated report.
+While the dashboard  highlights stocks that meet certain criteria and includes Summary Cards showing the top 3 stocks for each individual metric, it avoids naming a single “best overall” stock.
+What’s considered “best” can vary widely depending on which metrics an investor prioritizes.
+This design choice reflects an intentional effort to keep the analysis unbiased and flexible.
+The goal is to present clean, objective data, not advice.
+{:.lead}

 ### Key Features & How to Use Them

 This dashboard showcases stocks that meet preliminary undervaluation criteria, then scores and ranks them to help users identify top opportunities.

-**1. Filter by Sector and Market Cap:** You can use the filters at the right corner to select a sector (e.g., Communication Services) and market cap (Large, Mid, or Small).
+**1. Filter by Sector and Market Cap:** Use the filters (top-right) to select a sector (e.g., Communication Services) and market cap group (Large, Mid, Small).

-**2. Dynamic Title:** Each page title updates dynamically based on your filter selections, so you always know which group of stocks you’re viewing.
+**2. Dynamic Title:** Page headers update automatically based on your selections, so you always know which stock group you're viewing.

-**3. Buttons:** Navigate between pages, applying filters, or view help instructions using intuitive buttons built into the dashboard layout.
+**3. Buttons:** Move between pages, apply filters, or view instructions using built-in buttons.

 **4. Score-Based Stock Evaluation:** All stocks shown have already passed the baseline filters.
 Each stock is then evaluated on five additional criteria.
 It earns 1 point for each one met, with a maximum score of 5.
 The score for each stock (0-5) is shown as a horizontal stacked bar with one color-coded block per point.